DevChalaam/Certificate_Sololearn/README.md

 # Certificate_Sololearn - Sololearn Certificate
-This Certificate to Using Learning and Portfolio
+This Sololearn Certificate to Using Learning and Portfolio